Azure Azure Arc Azure PowerShell Hybrid Cloud

 Register-AzResourceProvider -ProviderNamespace Microsoft.ExtendedLocation | Out-Null

-Write-Host ($writeEmptyLine + "# All required resource providers for Azure Arc-enabled Kubernetes are currently registering or already registerd" + $writeSeperatorSpaces + $currentTime)`
+Write-Host ($writeEmptyLine + "# All required resource providers for Azure Arc-enabled Kubernetes are currently registering or already registered" + $writeSeperatorSpaces + $currentTime)`

 -foregroundcolor $foregroundColor2 $writeEmptyLine